espebra/scs/README.md

     # md5=$(md5sum sourcefile | awk '{print $1}')
     # curl -s -L -H "expect: 100-continue" -H "x-md5: $md5" --data-binary "@sourcefile" "http://10.0.0.4/targetfile?bucket=somebucket" | python -mjson.tool

-To make it a bit easier to handle different buckets in the development environment, the bucket can be specified as a parameter as shown above.
-In production environments, this parameter may be given as the first part of the fqdn which is used:
+To make it a bit easier to handle different buckets in the development environment, the bucket can be specified as a parameter ''bucket'' in the URL as shown above.
+In production environments, the bucket is being read from the server name used in the request:

     # md5=$(md5sum /path/to/sourcefile | awk '{print $1}')
     # curl -s -L -H "expect: 100-continue" -H "x-md5: $md5" --data-binary "@/path/to/sourcefile" "http://somebucket.scs.example.com/targetfile"